Lucodivo/Eccohedra/README.md

 	- Rotation sensor influences view & forward movement direction
 	- Tap screen to re-spawn light source as a forward moving object in front of you
 	- Tap & hold to increase forward travel speed
+	- "Crashing" into capsules resets all state

 - Mandelbrot Set Scene
 	- Rendering technique: Specialized fragment shader
 	- Mandelbrot Set rendered in real-time
 	- Supports panning, zooming, and rotating

-- Menger Prison Scene (Raymarching)
+- Menger Prison Scene
 	- Rendering technique: Raymarching
 	- Move forward through an infinitely repeating 5th iteration Menger Sponge
 	- Rotation sensor influences view & forward movement direction
 	- Tap & hold to increase forward travel speed
+	- "Crashing" into Menger prison resets all state

+- Gate Scene
+  - Rendering technique: Traditional rasterization with specialized projection matrices
+  - Scroll/Flick horizontally to orbit around points of interest
+  - Scroll vertically or pinch to move towards or away points of interest
+  - Navigate through portals to explore 5 different scenes
+  - Scrolling albedo/noise textures create interesting object materials

 - Information/Settings Page
 	- Toggle dark mode
 	- Adjust Menger Prison Scene resolution scaling
 	- Adjust Mandelbrot Set Scene accent color

-## Documents
+## Documentation
 - [Scene List & Scene Potential Architecture](SceneListAndScenePotentialArchitecture.md)
 - [Hilt](app/src/main/java/com/inasweaterpoorlyknit/learnopengl_androidport/di/Hilt.md)
   - Note: Hilt is documented for future use.
 If looking for examples, not much can be found here ATM.
 - [Native Code / JNI / NDK](AndroidNativeCode.md)
 - [C++ Conventions & Reminders](CppConventionsAndReminders.md)
 - [How To Portals](HowToPortals.md)

+## Kotlin Scenes
-## Shaders
+### Shaders
 GLSL shaders are loaded as raw resources and are currently located [here](app/src/main/res/raw).
 The positives of loading as a raw resource is that we get autocomplete functionality and compile-time checking for shaders.
-The drawbacks is that organization is hard, as sub-folders are not allowed in *res/raw* and naming convention of files is fairly restricted.
+The drawbacks are that organization is hard, as sub-folders are not allowed in *res/raw* and naming convention of files is fairly restricted.
 On top of that, filetypes are obscured as the file extensions do not show in a raw resource's ID (ex: *R.raw.uv_coord_vertex_shader*).
 These issues make moving shaders to the asset folder quite appealing.
 But, for now, this project enjoys compile-time checkin and autocomplete.

+## Native C++ Scenes

+### Asset Baker
+This project contains source code for an asset-baker tool.
+This tool is used to bade assets required by the native scenes (textures, models, shaders).
+It massages data and exports files in a format that reduces the amount of work needed between reading an asset and uploading it to the GPU.

 ## Math
 Any 3D math in this project should be assumed to be using a left-handed coordinate system with +Z pointing forward and +Y pointing up, unless stated otherwise.
 For Kotlin, [kotlin-graphics/glm](https://github.com/kotlin-graphics/glm) was previously used for matrices/vectors but it contained maven dependencies that were unavailable despite no version change on my end.
 A custom Kotlin matrix math module was created in its stead.
 All matrices are stored in column-major.

-## Building (⚠IN PROGRESS⚠)
+## Building
 All the following information is under the assumption the project is being built within Android Studio.

 - Ensure you have the correct CMake installed by going to *Tools > SDK Manager > SDK Tools > CMake*